 It was busy, with March being extreme high season due to Spring Break, but the boat trips were run well and we hardly noticed the crowds.

 As an emerging tourist destination, accommodation options on Caye Caulker can appear rustic and basic in comparison to other destinations in the region.

 There are plenty of options, most in the budget and mid-range levels and all offering varying degrees of quality and service, as can be expected from an unknown destination used to catering more to backpackers than luxury travelers.

 The accommodation is all clustered around the eastern side of the island, before the split, and being such a small place it’s easy to walk from your hotel to pretty much anywhere else!

 Here are a few of the best options to choose from when visiting Caye Caulker Belize:

-Top luxury hotels we recommend in Caye Caulker:
+- Top luxury hotel in Caye Caulker: Colinda Cabanas

-Top budget hotels we recommend in Caye Caulker:
+- Top budget hotel in Caye Caulker: Tropical Paradise Caye Caulker